giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 - Clusters without worker nodes (= without node pools) cannot be considered fully functional.
 In order to have all required components scheduled, worker nodes are required.
 For that reason, we deactivate any monitoring and alerts for these clusters and don't provide any proactive support.

-### Things to keep in mind

-{{< tabs >}}
-{{< tab id="cluster-capa-ec2" for-impl="capa_ec2" >}}

-- At times, the EC2 instance type required by a node pool can be unavailable in certain availability zones.
-This can result in node pools providing less than the desired number of nodes.
-The more availability zones a node pool spans, the less likely this problem is to occur.

-- By default, clusters can have up to 5 node pools.
-This is limited by the AWS service quota named "IPv4 CIDR blocks per VPC" in the [VPC section](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html).
-As the AWS account owner, you can request an increase of this limit via the AWS console.

-- Node pools can span a maximum of four availability zones.
-This limit affects both the number of availability zones a single node pool can cover, as well as the number of different availability zones all node pools of a cluster can cover.
-Once an availability zone has been assigned for use in a cluster, either for a control plane node or for worker nodes, it cannot be unassigned from that cluster.
-It will remain assigned even if there are no more node pools using that availability zone.

-    - **Example:** The control plane node(s) are in availability zone A. Node pool 1 uses availability zones B and C. Node pool 2 uses availability zone D. With A, B, C, and D, the limit of four availability zones assigned is reached.
-New node pools of this cluster can only use these four availability zones.

-{{< /tab >}}
-{{< /tabs >}}

 ## Further reading